AlexSutila/GBEmulator/README.md

-Passes all blargs cpu instruction tests, as well as memory access timing tests, still some problems in DMG acid2, right mole is still visible for some reason, but I personally don't find it the biggest deal.
+Passes all blargs cpu instruction tests, as well as memory access timing tests, still some problems in DMG acid2, right mole is still visible for some reason, but I personally don't find it to be that big a deal.

 It still fails to run a few games, I have a collection of screenshots below to show some of the games that it does run that I took while playing them myself.
 Although, as I type this